 If someone asked you if your behaviour creates emotional distance with others how would you answer?

-During a recent executive coaching session I was debriefing the results of the Epiphany Coaches RQ Relationship Intelligence ToolTM with my client, a senior leader at a well-known global tech company.
+During a recent leadership coaching session I was debriefing the results of the Epiphany Coaches RQ Relationship Intelligence ToolTM with my client, a senior leader at a well-known global tech company.

 Prior to the debrief we talked about how important collaboration is in her role and where she would rate herself in terms of her connection with others.